kastenhq/k10-openshift-lab/lab1_pacman/index.md

     helm repo update
     ```

-3. Open a new terminal on the bastion host and start a `--watch` command to monitor Pod changes in the `pacman-ha` namespace:
+3. Open a new terminal on the bastion host and start a `--watch` command to monitor Pod changes in the `pacman` namespace:

     ```bash
     kubectl get pods -n pacman -o wide --watch